 There are two ways to compare any survey to a previous survey, or to the linework itself.

 These colored lines correspond to each survey or surface you’ve uploaded into Propeller.
 As you move your mouse along those lines, you also get elevations.

 You can also view the site with 3D overlays of past surveys or your design to check progress.
 You’ll get a visual read on how much work has been done and how much is left to go, all without looking at a single spreadsheet.

 Never move someone else’s dirt again

-With the existing 3D surface in Propeller, the LLS team uploaded and compared their data against the design and preliminary development surfaces.
+With the 3D surface in Propeller, the LLS team uploaded and compared their data against the design and preliminary development surfaces.
 The drone flight showed more dirt on each lot than was initially budgeted by Remington Homes.

 With this new data, the builder could account for the cost of moving additional dirt in the home price, amounting to $2,000–$3,000 in savings per lot.
 All in all, their client recouped roughly $187,000.

 “We’re saving our clients tons of money and making our investment in Propeller back quickly,” Lange said.